 • Operational Integration

-Incorporate predictive models in insurance systems and workflows, such as underwriting platforms or claims processing tools.
+Incorporate predictive modeling into insurance systems and workflows, such as underwriting platforms or claims processing tools.

 • User Interface Development